cv/crab/README.md

     $ crab testcase delete TC1501
     Test case TC1501 deleted.

-There are more switches.
+There are many more switches.
 Try exploring `crab --help` to find out more.

 i18n Support
 ------------

-`crab` uses [Gherkin][3] internally, so all languages supported by Cucumber are also
+`crab` uses [Gherkin][3] internally, so all languages supported by Cucumber are also included:
-included:

     $ crab story show US1001 -l ja
     機能: [US1001] Arms Rockets Upon Successful Boot